• MKCL

 Admission Procedure For 'B.C.A.'
 From Yashwantrao Chavan Maharashtra University, Nashik.

-• Admissions are given on first cum first serve basis
+• Admissions are given on first cum first basis with minimum 50% marks and Qualify Common Entrance Test (CET) Conducted by YCMOU.

 • Students are required to purchase, prospectus along with the application form, from the study center by paying Rs.
 100/- .

-• Submit the duly filled form along with attested Xerox copies of all mark sheets and certificates of SSC and HSC board exams.
-Originals are required only for verification. ( whenever demanded).
+• Submit the duly filled form along with attested ONE xerox copies of SSC and HSC Board exam Mark sheet,LC and Adharcard, Pan Card along with original for verification.
 Four passport size photos are required.

 FAQ